USF-ML2/notebooks/README.md

 # notebooks
-This repo contains noteboos for the Advanced Machine Learning course at University of San Francisco.
+This repo contains notebooks for the Advanced Machine Learning course at University of San Francisco.